mathisarends/cdpify/README.md

 ## Inspiration

-The idea for automatic code generation and the overall approach is inspired by [cdp-use](https://github.com/browser-use/cdp-use).
-This project adapts that concept for Python, with a slightly different API design and type system using Pydantic models.
+The concept of automatic code generation from the CDP specification is inspired by [cdp-use](https://github.com/browser-use/cdp-use).

 ## Links